 3. Fresh content

 It looks highly unprofessional to new customers that your site appears to be old and dusty.
 By that we mean, the last entry on your blog or news section is over one year old.
 Anything older than that is even worse!
 Nobody wants to do business or read your content if there is no savviness to stay up to date with the real world.
 Your homepage should be focused on fresh and engaging and above all unique content that drives traffic, reduces bounce rates and answers the questions of your customers.
 By having fresh content that is visible from the start, it will also tell Google you are striving to improve your site’s demographics.

 4. 21st century speed

 We all seem to moan when a website doesn’t load after a few seconds.
 Despite it sounding materialistic and unimportant; to the online world, a fast website is all it takes to make good business work.
 We live in a fast-pace world and nobody seems to have the patience to wait.
-So if your site is suffering a little from speed, seek professional help or give your site a little spring cleaning.
+So if your site is suffering a little from speed, seek professional help - our Website Development team will be more than happy to assist you in this, alternatively, you can give your site a little spring cleaning.